Roulette Betting Odds

 The Meaning of the House Edge

-The house edge is the profit of the casino, which is determined by the presence of the zero-numbered pocket(s).
-That is the reason why in the American variation of the game, the house edge is higher than in the European one.
-The presence of the second zero pocket increases the chances for the player to lose.
+The house edge is the casino’s built-in profit, determined by the presence of the zero-numbered pocket(s).
+That is why, in the American variation of the game, the house edge is higher than in the European one.
+The second zero pocket further increases the player’s chances of losing.

-The house edge is calculated in a very logical way, in fact.
-It is not just a random number, figured out by the casino managers.
-With double-zero pocket, the chances of the casino (against all the bets on the table) are 2 to 38, which is equivalent to 0.0526.
-To represent it in percentages, it means that the house edge is 0.0526 X 100 = 5.26%.
+In fact, the house edge is calculated logically; it is not a random figure devised by casino managers.
+With a double-zero pocket, the casino’s advantage over all bets on the table is 2 out of 38, which equals 0.0526.
+Expressed as a percentage, the house edge is 0.0526 × 100 = 5.26%.

 Gambler’s Fallacy

-Knowing how to calculate your possible win or loss is the core strategy of roulette.
-Many gamblers are entrapped by the so-called gambler’s fallacy.
-They believe that the long consecutive streaks of one winning number or group of numbers is very rare.
-For example, if the winning number was three times in the red section, it is not necessarily that on the next spin the winning number will be black.
-This is a game of chance and the players cannot be sure that a particular number or event will show up on the next spin.
-That is why the best strategy in roulette is to keep track of your bankroll and protect your bank account from bankruptcy.
+Knowing how to calculate potential wins or losses is at the core of roulette strategy.
+Many gamblers, however, fall victim to the so-called gambler’s fallacy.
+They believe that long consecutive streaks of one winning number or group of numbers are very rare.
+For example, if the winning number has landed in the red section three times in a row, it does not necessarily mean that the next spin will be black.
+This is a game of chance, and players cannot be sure that a particular number or event will appear on the next spin.
+That is why the best strategy in roulette is to keep track of your bankroll and protect it from depletion.

 FAQ